Banded Tuition Can Save You Money—and Help You Graduate Faster

 No, the majority of public universities in Indiana currently have banded tuition.
 The Indiana Commission for Higher Education has found that 7 in 10 students at Indiana public institutions that charge banded tuition take 15 credit hours in a semester, compared to 2 in 10 at institutions that charge by the credit hour.
 Evidence nationwide suggests that banded tuition is a promising strategy for increasing student success and on-time completion.

-What are Purdue Fort Wayne’s banded tuition rates for the 2018–19 academic year?
+What are Purdue Fort Wayne’s banded tuition rates?

 What if I’m enrolled in fewer than 12 hours?